vimalmenon/vimalmenon.github.io/README.md

 ## To Do

-- [x] Fix the issue with node name not updated
 - [ ] Handle errors more gracefully
 - [ ] Maintain the state to it doesn't change on tab change
 - [ ] Disable starting point for other nodes when enabled